VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 3.0.0 =

+- Update: Evolutionary jump to GUI miner.
+- Update: New miner more friendly to users and adds points automatically as they are earned.
 - Add: New updated Webminer with GUI interface
 - Add: Pro mode which has fee of 15 seconds out of 10 minutes to remove branding
-- Add: Discord hooks for webminer in pro mode
+- Add: Discord hooks for Webminer in pro mode
 - Add: Direct payments to WooCommerce with webminer
-- Update: New miner more friendly to users and adds points automatically as they are earned.

-- Update: Evolutionary jump to GUI miner.

 = 2.5.1 =